lfenderico-dev/WebDev-Learning/README.md

 ## A complete repository about basics of front-end development technologies.

 What topics you will find in this repository:
-- HTML;
+- HTML
-- CSS;
+- CSS
-- Javascript;
+- Javascript
-- Typescript;
+- Typescript
-- TailwindCSS;
+- TailwindCSS (learned doing side-projects with Vue)
-- Vue.js;
+- Vue.js

 Here you can also find:
-- My personal roadmaps;
+- My personal roadmaps
-- Some little projects that I did to learn things;
+- Some little projects that I did to learn things
-- Some exercises with solutions in some topics I studied;
+- Some exercises with solutions in some topics I studied

-## Here you can find the roadmaps for every technology:
+## Here you can find roadmaps and resources:

 ### General:
 ![GeneralRoadmap](/Media/Readme-Media/General.png)